app-generator/app-generator/docs/source/technologies/nextjs/drizzle-orm.md

-# Drizzle ORM with Server Components in Next.js - A Useful Guide
+# SVC - Drizzle ORM

-## Introduction

 This quick guide demonstrates the use of [Drizzle](https://orm.drizzle.team/docs/get-started) with server components in Next.js.
 We breeze past the initial steps for spinning up a local PostgreSQL server and starting a Next.js app.
 And follow through with the process of installing Drizzle ORM and configuring it to connect to a running Postgres instance, setting up schemas, generating migration files as well as performing migrations and seeding.
 Towards the end, we focus on the important aspects of performing queries and mutations in Next.js with Drizzle methods.

+.. include::  /_templates/components/banner-top.rst

 ## Pre-requisites

+Ths section mentions the core dependencies for running Drizzle ORM with Server-side components in NextJS

 ### PostgreSQL Setup